It's time to start talking about Max Scherzer as an all-time great

 "I was behind the entire time," he said.
 "I didn't even think I'd be able to start on time. ...
 This is time to give thanks to the medical staff.
 They did such a tremendous job of keeping me on the field."

-With Kluber winning his second and Scherzer joining an exclusive club in becoming just the 10th pitcher with three Cy Youngs, it's confirmation that we're in another era of super aces, similar to the late 1990s and early 2000s, a period that featured Randy Johnson, Pedro Martinez, Curt Schilling, Roger Clemens, John Smoltz and Greg Maddux.
+With Kluber winning his second and Scherzer joining an exclusive club in becoming only the 10th pitcher with three Cy Youngs, it's confirmation that we're in another era of super aces, similar to the late 1990s and early 2000s, a period that featured Randy Johnson, Pedro Martinez, Curt Schilling, Roger Clemens, John Smoltz and Greg Maddux.

 Kluber has pitched 200 innings four years in a row.
 Scherzer has made 30-plus starts every year of his career.
 Sale is going to win a Cy Young one of these years.
 Stephen Strasburg, who finished third in the NL voting, is just reaching his peak.
 Heck, Kershaw is 46-15 over the past three seasons with a 2.07 ERA and didn't win the award in any of those seasons.